Deep Vein Thrombosis | Phlebitis Treatment | St. Louis

 What are the symptoms of DVT?

-Symptoms of DVT include swelling, warmth and redness or pinkness.
+Deep vein thrombosis symptoms include swelling, warmth and redness or pinkness.
 A calf or thigh may ache and feel tender to the touch.

 If a blood clot is small, it may not cause any symptoms.
 In some cases, pulmonary embolism is the first sign that that there was DVT.